Sophia Antipolis, 14 March 2014

 The “Indo-European dialogue on ICT standards & Emerging Technologies” and workshop “Security and Energy Efficiency” are an effort of ETSI and Indian ICT stakeholders to come together and work closely on emerging technologies and ICT standards.
 The event provided a platform for ETSI to present the latest standardization work and the Indian ICT Community shared the India specific requirements.
 The dialogue was instrumental in understanding and identifying the potential standardization gaps and how best they can be bridged.
 New areas for collaboration could also be established.

 The conference was inaugurated by Shri M.F.
-Farooqui, Secretary Department of Telecommunications and chairman of the Telecom Commission, Government of India, along with his Excellency Dr. João Cravinho, Ambassador and Head of Delegation of the European Union to India, Mr. Rajan S Mathews, Director General of Cellular Operators Association in India (COAI), Mr. T.V.
-Ramachandran, Co-chairman of the Telecom Sector Committee of EBG (European Business Group) India, Dr. Kumar N. Sivarajan, Chairman TSDSI (Telecommunications Standards Development Society, India) and Mr. Luis Jorge Romero, ETSI Director-General.
+Farooqui, Secretary Department of Telecommunications and chair of the Telecom Commission, Government of India, along with his Excellency Dr. João Cravinho, Ambassador and Head of Delegation of the European Union to India, Mr. Rajan S Mathews, Director General of Cellular Operators Association in India (COAI), Mr. T.V.
+Ramachandran, Co-chair of the Telecom Sector Committee of EBG (European Business Group) India, Dr. Kumar N. Sivarajan, Chair TSDSI (Telecommunications Standards Development Society, India) and Mr. Luis Jorge Romero, ETSI Director-General.

 The agenda focused on the major technologies and standardization activities in ETSI around Smart Cities, Machine-to-Machine communication (M2M), Intelligent Transport Systems (ITS), improving radio spectrum efficiency, Network Functions Virtualization (NFV), Mobile Developments (5G) & Big Data, Security and Energy efficiency aspects of technology, etc. The conference attendance was heterogeneous consisting of senior Government officials, senior industry representatives, local European and Indian stakeholders and Associations which strengthen the dialogue even further.